Ahmed-Kolo/Generative-AI-Transformers-Discovery/README.md

 **Fine-tuning** is like that chef specializing in an Italian restaurant after culinary school, applying their broad skills to master specific Italian dishes.
 In AI, this involves taking a pre-trained model and training it further on a smaller, specific dataset (e.g., customer support tickets) to make it highly proficient at a particular task (e.g., classifying support requests).

-### Business Workflow Design (Upcoming)
+### Business Workflow Design

-*(This section will detail a business workflow for customer support using sentiment analysis, text generation, and summarization.)*
+*(This section now contains a detailed business workflow for customer support using sentiment analysis, text generation, and summarization, as provided in the previous turn.)*

-### Hallucination & Bias Discussion (Upcoming)
+### Hallucination & Bias Discussion

-*(This section will identify instances of hallucination/bias observed or potential risks and discuss the risks of over-reliance on generative AI.)*
+*(This section now contains a comprehensive discussion on hallucination and bias, their risks, and mitigation strategies, as provided in the previous turn.)*

 ## Usage